top of page

 In total this study will last approximately 1 hour.
 You will be given an inconvenience allowance for your participation.

-Requirements: Right-handed, no history of epilepsy, no implanted electronic devices
+Requirements: Right-handed, no history of epilepsy, no implanted electronic devices.
+We are recruiting those who have not had MNS before.

 Age range: 18+

-Recruiting now!
-Please fill in this form or contact Caitlin Smith (Caitlin.Smith1@nottingham.ac.uk) for more information about booking a time.
+Please fill in this form or contact James Kennaway (James.Kennaway@nottingham.ac.uk) for more information about booking a time.

 MNS.png

 In total this study will last approximately 1.5 hours.
-You will be given an inconvenience allowance for your participation and will be able to keep some pictures of your brain.
+You will be given an inconvenience allowance for your participation.

-Requirements: Right-handed, no history of epilepsy, no implanted electronic devices
+Requirements: Right-handed, no history of epilepsy, no implanted electronic devices.
+We are recruiting those who have not had MNS before.

 Age range: 18+